-...At the 90th SC FFA Convention, Buford was named SC Gold Chapter for the first time, led by teachers Gayle Posipanko and Troy HelmsAssistant Principal JoAnn Garris also received an Honorary State FFA Degree during the state convention.
+Fourth Year in a Row ...At the 93rd SC FFA Convention, Buford was named SC Gold Chapter for the third year in a row and brought home a Governor's Citation for Growing Leaders.
+The FFA was led by teachers Gayle Posipanko and Justin Reynolds.
+Assistant Principal Kinsey Long received an Honorary State FFA Degree during the state convention.